 This quaint 1800’s motel is reaping with charm… and haunts.
 Each room comes with a “ghost log” where guests are encouraged to record any strange happenings.
 Step inside the “Doll Room” if you’re searching for unexplainable noises such as heavy breathing, footsteps, laughter and moving doors.

 John Piper’s Opera House was burned down twice, leaving the third rendition of the building lasting.
 The Opera House brought talent and magic to Virginia City for many years.
 Today people can still see some entities performing, watching or setting up for a big show.
-Some of the most haunted areas of the Opera House are the balcony, the attic and the basement.
+Some of the most haunted areas of the Opera House are the balcony, attic and basement.

 Comstock Millionaire John Mackay may have made a deal with the devil to save his famous Mackay Mansion.
 While the Great Fire burned nearby areas, the mansion was unharmed.
 Although the Mansion still remains intact, seven or more spirits have been seen inside or around this mysterious mansion.
 Mackay’s wife has been heard wandering through the halls, searching for her lost lover.